Wressle: Wressle village

+The name Wressle derives from the Old English wrǣsel meaning 'twisted' or 'knotted'.
+This could be in reference to the topography of the area, or of a twisting river.

 Wressle was listed as a Manor (Weresa) in the Domesday Book of 1086.

 An early church is thought to have been destroyed during the English Civil War as it represented a potential fortification; church services were then held in the chapel in the remains of Wressle Castle, until that was destroyed by fire (1796).
 The parish church of St John of Beverley, now a Grade II listed building, was built in 1799 of brick with stone dressings, as a replacement.

 Other 18th-century buildings still extant include the Castle Farmhouse (1796) built to house the farmer after the fire in Wressle Castle; and the Long Barn (late 18th century) near to the castle site, Holly Cottage in Wressle village (mid-18th century); all built of brick.
 Rowland Hall, east of the village was built in the late 18th century in brick with stone dressings and is now Grade II listed.